plotdb/uploadr/README.md

 Following are the APIs exposed by native provider:

- - `handler(req, res, next)`: process req.files and return promise, resolving URL, ID and name as array of objects.
+ - `handler(req, res, next)`: process req.files and return a promise that resolves with an array of `{url, id ,name}`.
  - `router(req, res, next)`: wrap handler as a route that passes data to res.send, or report 500 on error.
  - `archive(opt)`: function that takes care of files
    - input: one of following ( name is optional in both case )
      - {path, name}
      - {buf, name}
    - return:
-     - { name, url, id } if succeed
+     - { name, url, id } if successful
      - { name } otherwise

 ### GCS Provider

-GCS provide ( for Google Cloud Storage ) doesn't store files in local server so there is no file passed to server.
-Instead, an URL is passed to client for either upload / download files to an assigned bucket in Google cloud storage.
+The GCS provider ( for Google Cloud Storage ) doesn't store files on the local server so there is no file passed to server.
+Instead, a URL is returned to the client for uploading / downloading files to an assigned bucket in Google cloud storage.

 Basic usage is similar to native provider: